code-computerlove/FE-Components/components/tabs/readme.md

 </div>
 ```
 ### Tab Button
-The button that represents the tab should have a `aria-role="tab"`.This not only serves as a `tab control` but it will provide a title for its associated `tabpanel`.
+The button that represents the tab should have a `role="tab"`.This not only serves as a `tab control` but it will provide a title for its associated `tabpanel`.

 When the button is active is needs the attribute of `aria-selected="true"`.If it is not active then `aria-selected="false"`.